Chapter 22: Betrayals

 If only things could go back to such simplicity.

-Ah well, this queen only has to live long enough to produce an heir.
+Ah, well, this queen only has to live long enough to produce an heir.

 It was a comforting thought.

 The maiden is beautiful.
-If I was a rake... but that’s why we have four chaperones.
+If I was a rake…but that’s why we have four chaperones.

 After crossing the room, he took her hand and kissed it again.
-“Shall we sit?”
+“Melyssa, you are very beautiful.
+Shall we sit?”
 He motioned toward the couch at the room’s center.

-“Melyssa, you are very beautiful.”
 He took her small hand in his and stared into her blue eyes.
-“I hope that in spite of coming difficulties, we will grow to respect each other.
-And make a way through them.”
+“I hope that despite the coming difficulties, we will grow to respect each other.
+And make our way through them.”

-Sagen laughed.
+Sagen laughed, taking her hands.
+He pulled her close.
 “Do you enjoy riding?”

-Eventually, he lowered his voice and explained his plan and precautions.
+He patted the seat, and she sat again.
+Then he lowered his voice and explained his plan and precautions.
 “There may only be three times a day when we can be our true selves.
 We shall make the best of it.”

 Melyssa nodded.